The Many Faces of Anxiety

 Heavy metal toxicity

 Toxicity from heavy metals/minerals can also create imbalances that exacerbate anxiety.
 Sometimes a basic imbalance in the ratios of non toxic minerals can aggravate symptoms.
 Testing is best done by hair analysis.
-See Metal and Mineral testing article by clicking here.
+Metal and Mineral testing is available via the True Vitality clinic.

 Amino acid imbalances